melikeguler99/case_study/README.md

 ---

-## Custom QC Analysis for long reads
+### Custom QC Analysis for long reads

-This repository includes two simple Python scripts for basic quality analysis of FASTQ files.
+This repository includes two simple Python scripts for basic quality analysis of FASTQ files in the 'case_study/custom_python_scripts/.'
 They are designed for users who want a **transparent, script-based workflow** without relying on advanced QC tools.

 ## Requirements for the Python Scripts